Feature request #3806

 e.g. if I symbolise a point layer with 20mm circles then most users would expect that if they click anywhere in the circle then it would select or identify the object.
 But they actually need to click right in the centre of the circle (or the tolerance distance from the centre).

 #4 Updated by Giovanni Manghi over 8 years ago

 I can set a big symbol (ex: for a point layer) and then identify the features even if not clicking in the center of the symbol (even not clicking on the symbol at all), it is enough to change the "search radius for identifying and displaying map tips" parameter.

-#5 Updated by Alister Hood about 8 years ago
+#5 Updated by Alister Hood over 8 years ago

 Yes, as long as the search radius is bigger than the symbol.

 But most users wouldn't expect to need to change the search radius to something bigger than their symbol.
 And what if the symbol is defined in map units rather than mm?
 Then they would need to change the search radius when they zoom in... or simply click in the middle of the symbol.

 It would be intuitive for the search radius to start at the edge of the symbol, rather than at the edge of the actual object (which is often smaller than the symbol), which is what it does now.